dravenk/webthing-go/README.md

 ```
  go get -u -v github.com/dravenk/webthing-go
 ```
-This project is called webthing-go to keep the naming consistent with the implementation of other languages。 This package name is called `webthing`.
+This package name is called `webthing`.
+This project is called webthing-go to keep the naming consistent with the implementation of other languages.
 You just need to import this package the way golang normally imports a package.

 ```go
 import (